 - Review and enhance efforts that provide time and resources for clinical faculty to conduct research.

-- Promote interactions and convey information that will facilitate research by UFCD faculty and trainees.
+- Promote interactions that will facilitate research by UFCD faculty and trainees.

 3-2.
 Promote interdisciplinary and team science.